mkurath/F5-Azure-Automation/docs/class2/module2/lab1.rst

     - Verify that the agility2018 container exists and look at the other docker containers currently on the system
     - sudo docker images
     - Run the Docker container
-    - sudo docker run -it --rm agility2018
+    - sudo docker run -it --rm agility2018  **(there are 2 heyphens before the rm part of this command)**
     - Note the change at the prompt.
 You are now working inside the Docker container
     - Prompt is now /home/ansible